milesoldenburg/spark/README.md

 # spark
-JavaScript browser module for using Cisco Spark REST API.
+JavaScript browser AMD/CommonJS module for using Cisco Spark REST API v1.

 This library has a dependency on jQuery, which must be included before calling the library.